 Gerard Slee, iXperience Virtual Reality Head Teacher for 2018, expands on why VR is revolutionizing industries the world over, and how he's going to equip his 2018 class with the cutting-edge skills they need to know now.

 Gerard Slee, iXperience VR Head Teacher

-After qualifying at the University in Cape Town, Gerard worked for large architecture firms around the world; optimising workflows and developing new methods of digital architectural presentation.
+After qualifying at the University of Cape Town, Gerard worked for large architecture firms around the world; optimizing workflows and developing new methods of digital architectural presentation.
 Currently he runs the Tenebris Lab, a design collaborative that specializes in VR and AR software and games.

 What are you working on now?
 Tell us about an exciting project that you’ve recently completed or are currently involved with.

 Our flagship project at the Lab is called LUX Walker, a piece of Virtual Reality software that solves communication errors and improves workflows for people who work with 3D data.
 The aim is to develop a fully immersive 3D true-to-life scale representation of a design model for users to navigate through, and interact with, while in VR.
 This will change the landscape of communication between architects, developers and their clients.

 What do you enjoy about the world of VR?
 What excites you about the industry?